Unwanted Facial or Body Hair?

 How many visits will I have to make?

-The length of treatment varies from person to person, depending on factors such as the coarseness and density of hair, and the size of the area to be treated.
+The length of each treatment varies from person to person, depending on factors such as the coarseness and density of hair, as well as the size of the area to be treated.
+This is a process where we must work with the hair biology cycles.
 Multiple visits will be needed to ensure the entire area has been properly treated.
-Sessions will be more frequent in the beginning and less frequent later on.
-The results: permanent removed hair!
+The results: permanently removed hair!

 How much does it cost?

 When compared to the prices of other health and beauty-care services and the cost of dealing with excessive hair using temporary means, electrolysis is very affordable.
-Remember, the problem is being dealt with permanently and not just on a short term basis.
-Your initial consultation is free!
-Appointments may be booked in 15 minute increments.
-The hourly rate is $156.
-A 15-minute appointment is $52.
+Remember, the problem is being dealt with permanently and not just on a short-term basis.
+Your initial consultation is free if followed immediately by a treatment; otherwise, a Consultation alone is $45.
+Appointments are in time increments of 15 minute.
+60 minutes = $173 45 minutes = $138; 30 minutes = $104; 15 minutes = $69.